 Taking turns can be tricky at first.
 The rule of thumb is to enter the turn from the outside – the wider side of the curve – then travel towards the inside of the curve, then to the outside of the curve again.
 That lessens your lean angle so you’re less likely to slip and spin out.

-The safety courses all stress that you must pay attention through all turns –Basically, new riders have a habit of looking at the line or guard rail that they”re worried about hitting.
+The safety courses all stress that you must pay attention through all turns.
+Basically, new riders have a habit of looking at the line or guard rail that they’re worried about hitting.
 But on a motorbike, where you look is usually where you end up going.
 Instructors usually encourage new riders to exaggerate how far they look, keeping their eyes on the straight road they’re aiming for at the end of the turn.
-This helps a smooth ride through the bend in the road.
+This helps for a smooth ride through the bend in the road.

 Keep your visor down.
 It might feel great to have the wind blowing in your eyes, but it is not so great when a bug flies into them.

 Don’t assume other cars know you’re behind or beside them.
-Drivers are often talking on the phone, screaming at the kids, fiddling with food or day-dreaming off with the pixies and have no idea you’re near them.
+Drivers are often talking on the phone, screaming at the kids, fiddling with food or day-dreaming.
+They have no idea you’re near them.

 What motorbike gear will you wear?

 It’s great to feel the sun on your arms as you fly down the highway.
-It’s not so great to feel the gravel grate your chest as you scrape along the bitumen.
+It goes without saying, it’s not so great to feel the gravel grate your chest as you scrape along the bitumen.
 There’s a reason bikers wear those heavy leather jackets – it’s not just to look cool.
 Here are some motorbike riding tips that may save your skin.

-In sunny Australia, riders can often be seen wearing shorts.
+Riders can often be seen wearing shorts in sunny Australia.
 He says the fact is, your legs are very vulnerable and should be protected.